-Ms. McClain worked for over 30 years as an actor in film, television, and theater.
+Ms. McClain is a two-time Emmy Award winning actress, director, producer and writer, who has worked for over 30 years in film, television, and theater.
 Independent films include “Soldier’s Heart,” “Home Movie” (released through IFC), “Alma Mater,” and “Retreat.”
 Studio films include “My Favorite Year” and “Pennies From Heaven.”
 Television credits include “Law and Order SVU,” “Cheers,” and “St. Elsewhere.”
 She was a two time Emmy winner for her roles on “All My Children” (Best Juvenile, 1991) and “As the World Turns” (Best Supporting, 2004).

-For the past year she has been shooting interviews for her documentary on women who direct film and television: Seeing is Believing: Women Direct.
-So far she has interviewed Sarah Gavron (Suffragette), Anne Makepeace (documentarian), Dorothy Canton (Mad Riot Productions), Meera Menon (dir.
-Equity) Leah Meyerhoff (founder Film Fatales), Lesli Linka Glatter (Homeland, Mad Men), Bethany Rooney (Pretty Little Liars, co-author Directors Tell the Story), Joanna Kerns (Jane the Virgin), Jann Turner (Chicago Fire), Jon Wells (ER, West Wing), Oscar winner Lee Grant, 2 time Oscar winner Sarah Kernocahn, one of the highest grossing female directors in film Betty Thomas (Dr Doolittle, The Brady Bunch Movie), and many more.
+For the past year she has been shooting interviews for her documentary on women who direct: Seeing is Believing: Women Direct.
+Interviews include Sarah Gavron (Suffragette), Anne Makepeace (documentarian), Dorothy Canton (Mad Riot Productions), Meera Menon (dir.
+Equity), Lesli Linka Glatter (Homeland, Mad Men), Bethany Rooney (Pretty Little Liars, co-author Directors Tell the Story), Joanna Kerns (Jane the Virgin), Jann Turner (Chicago Fire), Jon Wells (ER, West Wing), Oscar winner Lee Grant, 2 time Oscar winner Sarah Kernocahn, one of the highest grossing female directors in film Betty Thomas (Dr Doolittle, The Brady Bunch Movie), and many more.

-In 2016 she produced Val-en-tina, a short film for a new multi-cultural production company in Los Angeles starring her husband Jon Lindstrom; She also Executive Produced an Asian/American piece of experimental theater in New York called “Ghost Light: The Haunting,” and produced/founded an L.A. based Diverse/Gender Equal short film festival set for 2016 called “One Night Only.”
+Her producing work includes the short film Val-en-tina, starring her husband Jon Lindstrom; an Asian/American piece of experimental theater in New York called “Ghost Light: The Haunting,” and an L.A. based Diverse/Gender Equal short film festival at the Electric Lodge in Venice, CA titled, “One Night Only.”

 As a writer, her memoir, “Murdering My Youth,” is an in-depth look into life as a child actor and her struggles to survive an alcoholic family system.
 It was released in the spring of 2014.
 As a result she was featured in TV Guide and invited to do a feature interview with Cameron Mathison on Entertainment Tonight.
-In one year, her book has received wide acclaim and 97 five-star reviews on Amazon.
+The book has received wide acclaim and 84 five-star reviews on Amazon.

-Cady also does audio books, and won a “Best Earphones Audiophile Award” and recognition from Entertainment Weekly, Audiophile Magazine, and Publishers Weekly for her reading of Emma Cline’s incredible debut novel “The Girls.”
+Cady also does audio books, winning a “Best Earphones Audiophile Award” and recognition from Entertainment Weekly, Audiophile Magazine, and Publishers Weekly for her reading of Emma Cline’s incredible debut novel “The Girls.”